 Just off the kitchen and breakfast nook is this adorable sunroom/dining room.
 It was original to the house, but when the builder designed it, he added exterior brick on the wall that connects to the kitchen.
 This unique feature adds both character and the appearance that it was an add-on to the home.
 Nancy uses the space as her more formal dining area.

 I hope you loved this home tour as much as I did!
-A big thank you goes out to my friend and second photographer, Mandy from Mandy & Such, as well as to Monica and Nancy at Pearson & Company for partnering with me on this post.
+A big thank you goes out to my friend and second photographer, Mandy, as well as to Monica and Nancy at Pearson & Company for partnering with me on this post.
 I think we can all agree that Nancy’s home is stunning!

 I don’t know if Mandy and I had more fun touring and taking pictures of the home or sharing laughs afterwards over wine with Nancy and Monica (the mini cheese ball and cookies were provided by Nancy’s friend Paula, of Creme de la Creme and were too good to stay away from)!
 We are hoping to all partner again to share some of their client home tours down the road!